See's Candies: Location and market area

 The See's Candies company primarily sells its products at its own stores, along with those of fellow Berkshire Hathaway subsidiary, Nebraska Furniture Mart.
 See's Candies operates more than 200 stores in these states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Kansas, Minnesota, Montana, Nebraska, New Mexico, New York, Nevada, Oklahoma, Oregon, Texas, Utah, Virginia, and Washington.
 Most See's Candies stores are found in shopping centers.
 However, the company also operates a number of stand-alone stores, along with stores inside airport terminals across the United States.
 More than 70% of the company's stores are in California.
-There are stores outside the U.S. in Hong Kong, the Philippines, Taiwan, Singapore, and South Korea (taking advantage of the proximity of its main plant to San Francisco International Airport).
+There are stores outside the U.S. in Hong Kong, Mexico City, the Philippines, Taiwan, Singapore, and South Korea (taking advantage of the proximity of its main plant to San Francisco International Airport).
 Seasonally – primarily during the year-end holiday shopping season – See's also offers its product in select markets in kiosks at malls and other shopping centers.
 See's sells its product outside these areas directly to consumers via mail order catalog and online orders, in order to control the age of its product.

 See's Candies temporarily suspended operations in March 2020 due to the COVID-19 pandemic, the first such suspension since World War II, when it became difficult to acquire sugar and other ingredients due to the war effort.
 The company began to restore operations a month later, after implementing appropriate safety precautions.
 See's Candies opened a store in Abu Dhabi in Nation Towers in 2020.